Barcelona Field Studies Centre

 2 3 3 3 4 4 5 5 5 5 5 6 6 6 7 7

-The probability that the quality of the architecture measured in Site 4 is better than Site 3 just by chance is 6.5 per cent.
+The probability that the quality of the environment in South El Raval is better than North El Raval by chance is 6.5 per cent.

-1. Either the difference is not significant and there is little point in looking further for explanations of it, OR
+1. the difference is not significant and there may be little point in looking further for explanations of it, OR

 It is not possible to tell which of these conclusions is the correct one from the result of the test itself.
 Statistics are only a tool and can never replace good geographical thinking.